 “Three men went into a hotel.
 The manager said the room was $30 so each man paid $10.
 A while later the manager realized the room was only $25 so he sent the bellboy to the 3 guys’ room with $5.
 The bellboy only gave each man $1 back and kept the other $2 for himself.
 Now 3 men paid $9 each for the room, which is $27.
 Add the $2 that the bellboy kept, and that’s $29.
 But the 3 men paid $30 originally.
 Where is the other dollar?”

 I was able to find a good explanation for this puzzle.
 The $30 number is irrelevant.
 The correct math is $27 – $2 = $25.
 It makes no sense to add $2 to the $27 because it’s already a part of the $27.
 The $2 should be subtracted from the $27.

-The left hand side represents a typical consumer loan, like a car loan.
+The left-hand side represents a typical consumer loan, like a car loan.
 The arrows represent “borrows from” and “pays back to.”
 You borrow from a bank.
 The bank borrows from the financial market.
 Your 401k invests in the financial market.
 I think we all agree there is no double taxation in this case.
 You pay after-tax dollars to the bank for both principal and interest.
-Your 401k earns from the financial market but the earnings have to be taxed when you withdraw from your 401k.
+Your 401k earns from the financial market but the earnings are taxed when you withdraw from your 401k.

 Whether or not you are mathematically better off with a 401k loan depends on how these three rates play out:

 - Your alternative after-tax interest rate from a bank loan